auth0/auth0-mcp-server/README.md

 ### Install the Auth0 MCP Server

-Install Auth0 MCP Server and configure it to work with your preferred MCP client.
+Install Auth0 MCP Server and configure it to work with your preferred MCP Client.
 The `--tools` parameter specifies which tools should be available (defaults to `*` if not provided).

 **Claude Desktop with all tools**